Breucopter/datasift-stats-extractor/README.md

 * domain_volume.csv
 * geo_latitude_longitude.csv
 * influencers_retweeted.csv - Aggregate unique combinations of retweet and retweeted users - counts = 1 are dropped by default.
+* influencers_example_model.csv - Example stats to be used to derive a basic influencer model - followers count, retweet count, replies count and mentions count.
 * language_volume.csv - An aggregate count of each language tag
 * salience_entity_locations.csv - Entities of type "Place"
 * salience_entity_quotes.csv - Entities of type "Quote"